prysmaticlabs/documentation/website/docs/install/partials/_quickstart-install-prysm.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-First, create a folder called `ethereum` on your SSD, and then two subfolders within it: `consensus` and `execution`:
+Create a folder called `ethereum` on your SSD, and then two subfolders within it: `consensus` and `execution`:

 ```
 📂ethereum